didiViking/greenops-cost-observability-demo/README.md

 This project demonstrates how sustainability can be treated as a **first-class observability signal**.

-## 🧩 Role of Spruce in this GreenOps Architecture
+## 🧩 Role of SPRUCE in this GreenOps Architecture

 This project follows a cloud-native observability pattern inspired by open source ecosystem tools, where data generation, processing, and observability are clearly separated into independent layers.

-Within this architecture, **Spruce is used strictly as a synthetic data generation and normalization layer**.
+Within this architecture, **SPRUCE is used strictly as a synthetic data generation and normalization layer**.

-What is Spruce?
+What is SPRUCE?
 Check it out: 👉 https://opensourcegreenops.cloud/latest/, 👉 https://github.com/digitalpebble/spruce.

 ---

-### 🌱 Spruce as the Data Generation Layer

-Spruce acts as a reproducible pipeline that simulates an AWS Cost and Usage Report (CUR)-like dataset using Apache Spark.

-Its responsibilities in this demo are:

-- Generating synthetic CUR-like cost and usage data
-- Applying basic normalization and structuring of cloud billing fields
-- Producing a columnar dataset in **Parquet format**
-- Emitting a dataset compatible with downstream observability pipelines

-The resulting dataset represents a simplified but realistic approximation of cloud billing telemetry, typically found in enterprise FinOps environments.

----

 ### 📦 Output Contract

-Spruce produces a structured dataset containing cloud usage and cost attributes such as:
+SPRUCE produces a structured dataset containing cloud usage and cost attributes such as:

 - `product_region_code`
 - `line_item_product_code`